Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-203 MATH-301 with a grade of C or better

 Topics for this course include: exploratory data analysis, geographical techniques, measures of central tendency and variability, concepts of probability, Bayes' Rule, Expected Value, discrete distributions, continuous distributions, moment generating functions, and joint probability densities.
-The use of Minitab statistical software is included.
-The TI-89 graphing calculator is required.
+The statistical software R is used throughout the course.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered fall.

 MATH 306